-- administrative or legislative changes to rates or the bases of payment; - · limits on the services or types of providers for which Medicare will provide reimbursement; - changes in methodology for patient assessment and/or determination of payment levels; - the reduction or elimination of annual rate increases; or - an increase in co-payments or deductibles payable by beneficiaries.
+- administrative or legislative changes to rates or the bases of payment; - limits on the services or types of providers for which Medicare will provide reimbursement; - changes in methodology for patient assessment and/or determination of payment levels; - · the reduction or elimination of annual rate increases; or - an increase in co-payments or deductibles payable by beneficiaries.

 There is also uncertainty regarding both Medicare Advantage payment rates and beneficiary enrollment, which, if reduced, would reduce our overall revenues and net income, as well as future growth opportunities.
-For example, although the

-Congressional Budget Office ("CBO") predicted in 2010 that Medicare Advantage participation would drop substantially by 2020, the CBO has more recently predicted, without taking into account potential future reforms, that enrollment in Medicare Advantage (and other contracts covering Medicare Parts A and B) could reach 36 million by 2027.
+For example, although the Congressional Budget Office ("CBO") predicted in 2010 that Medicare Advantage participation would drop substantially by 2020, the CBO has more recently predicted, without taking into account potential future reforms, that enrollment in Medicare Advantage (and other contracts covering Medicare Parts A and B) could reach 36 million by 2027.
 Although Medicare Advantage enrollment has increased significantly over the past decade, there can be no assurance that this trend will continue.
-Further, fluctuation in Medicare Advantage payment rates are evidenced by CMS's annual announcement of the expected average change in revenue from the prior year: for 2021, CMS announced an average increase of 1.66%; and for 2022, 4.08%.
+Further, fluctuation in Medicare Advantage payment rates are evidenced by CMS's annual announcement of the expected average change in revenue from the prior year: for 2023, CMS announced an average increase of 4.88%; and for 2024, 2.28%.
 Uncertainty over Medicare Advantage enrollment and payment rates present a continuing risk to our business.

 According to the Kaiser Family Foundation, or KFF, Medicare Advantage enrollment continues to be highly concentrated among a few payors, both nationally and in local regions.
-In 2022, the KFF reported that two payors together accounted for nearly half of Medicare Advantage enrollment and seven firms accounted for nearly 85% of covered lives.
+In 2023, the KFF reported that two payors together accounted for nearly half of Medicare Advantage enrollment and seven firms accounted for nearly 85% of covered lives.
 Consolidation among Medicare Advantage plans in certain regions, or the Medicare program's failure to attract additional plans to participate in the Medicare Advantage program, could have a material adverse effect on our business, results of operations, financial condition and cash flows.

 Moreover, the Medicaid program and its reimbursement rates and policies are subject to frequent change.
 By way of example, Medi-Cal recently implemented a new policy regarding reimbursement for pharmacy services.
 Although the policy was not intended to change the manner in which physician-administered drugs billed under the medical benefit are reimbursed, certain Medi-Cal managed care plans nevertheless began to transition these claims to be payable as a pharmacy benefit and exclude coverage of prescription drugs formerly available through the medical benefit or direct their subcontractors or network providers to no longer bill for prescription drugs through their medical claims.
 The California Department of Health Care Services, or DHCS, later issued clarifying guidance which instructed Medi-Cal managed care plans to ensure all medically necessary prescription drugs administered in an outpatient office or clinic setting by a health care professional continue to be available through the medical benefit, even though some may be available as a pharmacy benefit.
-In addition, during the COVID-19 public health emergency, DHCS delayed the processing of Medi-Cal annual redeterminations and delayed discontinuances and negative actions for Medi-Cal and other state and county healthcare programs.
-DHCS has indicated that Medicaid redeterminations will resume on April 1, 2023, which may cause some of our patients to lose their coverage.
+In addition, during the

+COVID-19 public health emergency, DHCS delayed the processing of Medi-Cal annual redeterminations and delayed discontinuances and negative actions for Medi-Cal and other state and county healthcare programs.
 As a result, the TOI PCs could experience a reduction in membership, which could have a material adverse effect on our business, results of operations, financial condition and cash flows.